-N 107 Fundamentals of Nursing Practice
+N 200 Fundamentals of Nursing Practice

-This course introduces the student to fundamental knowledge, skills, values, meanings, and experiences associated with professional nursing, and, in particular, the role of the nurse as a provider of care, coordinator of care and member of the profession.
-Basic concepts of caring for individuals with alterations in health and wellbeing are addressed.
-In addition, the student is introduced to nursing process and factors influencing care and the profession.
-The clinical component provides the student with the opportunity to practice basic nursing skills in the campus learning lab and provide basic nursing care to individuals in selected health care settings.
-Three hours lecture plus three hours clinical per week.
+This course introduces the student to nursing as a profession and the roles of the nurse as provider of care, coordinator of care and member of the profession.
+Concepts related to provision of nursing care and health promotion are introduced.
+The clinical component provides the student the opportunity to learn basic skills in the campus learning lab and to provide direct nursing care to individuals in selected health care settings.
+Pre/Corequisites: N 201 or permission of instructor.
+Three lecture hours plus three clinical hours per week.
+NLAB 200 Fundamentals of Nursing Practice Lab must be taken concurrently.
 Four credits.